wballard/starphleet/index.md

 The path structure of the headquarters creates the virtual HTTP path structure of your services.

-The services are federated together behind one host name.
-This is particularly useful for single page applications making use of a set of small, sharp back end services, without all the fuss of CORS or other cross domain technique. *This may not be what you expect if you are used to hooking up one hostname per service.*
+By default, all services are federated together behind one host name.
+This is particularly useful for single page applications making use of a set of small, sharp back end services, without all the fuss of CORS or other cross domain technique. *This may not be what you expect if you are used to hooking up one hostname per service.* (And there is a hostname per service override if needed)

 As an example, imagine an application that has a front end, and three back end web services: `/`, `/workflow`, and `/users`.